BitCurator/bitcurator-access-webtools/README.md

   $ sudo pip install -U psycopq2
   $ sudo pip install Flask-SQLAlchemy

-Now, you'll need to set up a databse:
+Now, you'll need to set up the database:
 -------------------------------------

-To start off, we need to change the PostgreSQL postgres user password; we will not be able to access the server otherwise.
-As the “postgres” Linux user, we will execute the psql command.
+We need to change the PostgreSQL postgres user password; we will not be able to access the server otherwise.
+As the “postgres” Linux user, execute the psql command.
 In a terminal, type:

   $ sudo -u postgres psql postgres